darrenburns/o4t/README.md

 ## History

-This hasn't been implemented, but I'm considering saving data for each session in JSONL format.
+This hasn't been implemented, but I'm considering saving data for each session in JSONL format or a local SQLite database.

 ## More Info